 Thank you for your call this morning and the reminder that our HUD-approved six-month voluntary inactive status will soon be expiring.
-As I mentioned, my Board did not provide any useful direction during our strategic planning retreat, and additional time will be needed to work with them to determine the future of our housing counseling program.
-The purpose of this email is to request a six-month extension to our voluntary inactive status while I seek the direction of the Board.
+As I mentioned, my Board did not provide any useful direction during our strategic planning retreat,

 Thank you advance for your consideration and I look forward to hearing from you soon.